Jacksonville homeowner welcoming her daughter and grandchild to their newly completed backyard ADU — multigenerational living in North Florida

 • Submit a complete application package via JaxEPICS on the first submission — incomplete packages are returned without review, and the clock restarts.

-• Consider a modular ADU on a straightforward lot — Mesocore's Jacksonville delivery logistics are well-established, and factory-certified MEP systems eliminate several inspection cycles.
+• Consider a modular ADU on a straightforward lot — factory-certified MEP systems can eliminate several inspection cycles on accessible suburban lots.

 • Use a dedicated ADU builder in Jacksonville who understands JaxEPICS' specific review requirements — this reduces costly corrections and resubmittals.